- NAME: LeBron James

 Answer questions and see how you rank against other players.Play Now

-Born on December 30, 1984 in Akron, Ohio, LeBron James showed an early talent for basketball and began to earn a reputation as a prodigy of the sport in high school.
-James was the first player picked (by the Cleveland Cavaliers) in the 2003 NBA draft.
-During the 2003-04 season, he became the first member of the Cavalier franchise and the youngest player (at age 20) to win the NBA Rookie of the Year award.
-James played on the 2004, 2008 and 2012 U.S. Olympic basketball teams,
+Born on December 30, 1984, in Akron, Ohio, LeBron James showed an early talent for basketball and began to earn a reputation as a prodigy of the sport in high school.
+James was the first player picked (by the Cleveland Cavaliers) in the 2003 NBA Draft.
+During the 2003-04 season, he became the first member of the Cavalier franchise and the youngest player (at age 20) to win the Rookie of the Year Award.
+James played on the 2004,

 "I made a difficult decision to leave Cleveland but I understood what my future was about ...
 I knew we had a bright future [in Miami]."

-winning a team bronze medal and two team golds overall.
+2008 and 2012 U.S. Olympic basketball teams—winning a team bronze medal and two team golds overall—and led the Miami Heat to NBA championship victories in both 2012 and 2013.
 He has also achieved a number of NBA records, including becoming the youngest player to score 20,000 points at age 28, in January 2013.

-LeBron James was born on December 30, 1984 in Akron, Ohio.
+Professional athlete LeBron Raymone James was born on December 30, 1984, in Akron, Ohio.
 At an early age, he showed a natural talent for basketball.
 James was recruited by St. Vincent-St. Mary High School to join their basketball team in 1999.

 The following school year, James was named PARADE magazine's High School Boys Basketball Player of the Year and Gatorade Player of the Year.
 Sportswriters were comparing him to such legendary basketball stars as Michael Jordan.
 Following the end of his junior year, James was such a strong player that he contemplated going pro.